bie99/Linear-Regression-Student-Performance-personal-project-from-Kaggle-/README.md

-Description: The Student Performance Dataset is a dataset designed to examine the factors influencing academic student performance.
-The dataset consists of 10,000 student records, with each record containing information about various predictors and a performance index.
+"Description: This dataset consists of 10,000 student records, with each record containing information about various predictors and a performance index.

 Variables: